Tips to make and edit markups in Bluebeam Cloud

 • Bluebeam Cloud — Web

-In Bluebeam Cloud, you can add markups to uploaded PDFs from either the Drawings or Documents tab.
+In Bluebeam Cloud, you can add markups to uploaded PDFs from either Drawings or Documents in the left navigation panel.
 To open a drawing and access the Markup Editor, double-click a file thumbnail.

-Files opened in the Drawings tabs have additional options for Punch and RFI.
+Files opened by selecting Drawings include additional options for Punch and RFI.

 Comments and Shapes

-The Comments and Shapes panel contains a list of all the markups present on your PDF, similar to the Markups List in Revu.
+The Comments and Shapes panel contains a list of all markups present in your PDF, similar to the Markups List in Revu.
 The panel also provides detailed information about who placed the markup, when it was placed, and on which page it appears.
-Any markups that include text, such as callouts and text boxes, will appear in the Comments section, and all others will appear in the Shapes section.
+Any markups that include text, such as callouts and text boxes, appear in the Comments section, and all others appear in the Shapes section.

 Reply to items in the Comments section by selecting them and typing your response.
-You can also use the dropdown menu to indicate whether an item has been Accepted, Rejected, Cancelled, or Completed.
+You can use the dropdown menu to change an item’s status to Accepted, Rejected, Cancelled, or Completed..

 Markup tools

-Diagonal arrows in the markup tool options indicate that there are several tools within one button.
-Click and hold the button to see all the markup tool options available from the button.
+Diagonal arrows in the markup tool options indicate you can access several tools within one button.
+Click and hold the button to see all markup tool options available from the button.
+To enable Reuse, select a markup tool a second time, and the color changes from blue to gray.
+When you enable Reuse, the same markup can be added to the PDF without reselecting the tool.

 Certain custom markups are either unsupported or only partially supported in Bluebeam Cloud.
 For more information, see Markup Compatibility in Bluebeam Cloud.